mburnayev/B.BOYT/README.md

 Install and test faster-whisper model | still slower (more computationally expensive) than the smallest Vosk model | 🆗 Figure out how to [seemingly] continuously capture audio | ~~Might be able to get around this with a faster model~~ nope! just needed to add a grammar | ✅
 Retest vosk speech recognition model | - | ✅
-Add rc.local job to automatically start BBOYT core script | - | ✅
+Add rc.local job to automatically start BBOYT core script on boot | - | ✅
-Multithread program to allow users to interrupt non-dispensing operations | in progress | - Acquire FSR element and test pressure sensing | - | - Acquire motor and test GPIO functionality | - | -
+Multithread program to allow users to interrupt non-dispensing operations | - | ✅
+Acquire FSR element, set up breadboard, and test pressure sensing | in progress | - Acquire motor and test GPIO functionality | - | - Create BBOYT prototype | - | -
 Conduct E2E testing | - | -
-Create BBOYT prototype | - | -
 Finish BBOYT v1 | - | -
 Finish BBOYT v2 | - | -